FreshRSS/FreshRSS/docs/en/developers/01_First_steps.md

 ### End of line

-The newline character must be a line feed (LF), which is a default line ending on *NIX systems.
+The newline character must be a line feed (LF), which is the default line ending on *NIX systems.
 This character must not follow other white space.

 You can verify if there is any unintended white space at the end of line with the following Git command: